ezrosent/frawk/info/performance.md

 }
 ```

-Once again, tsv-utils is substantially faster than a single-threaded frawk, but
+Once again, tsv-utils is substantially faster than a single-threaded frawk and
-is slower than frawk in parallel mode. frawk, in either configuration, is faster
+parallel frawk on Linux, but is slower than frawk in parallel mode on MacOS.
-at this task than mawk or gawk.
+frawk, in all configurations, is faster at this task than mawk or gawk.

+**MacOS**
 | Program | Format | Running Time | Throughput |
 | -- | -- | -- | -- |
 | mawk | TSV | 43.5s (42.0s + 1.5s) | 181.4 MB/s |